docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-forwarding/gmail-smtp.md

     You should use your [2-step verification app password][gmail-smtp::2-step-password], **not** your gmail account password.
     `setup relay add-auth` is a better alternative, which manages the credentials via a config file.

-!!! tip

-    If you have set up GMAIL SMTP, you can filter messages for spam and viruses before they reach external recipients and also apply email security and advanced Gmail settings to outgoing messages.

 !!! note "Verify the relay host is configured correctly"